Accountability

 The Texas accountability system has changed over time, but has historically relied upon the student results on specific state assessments to determine a rating for each district and school.
 The state assessment used to evaluate students has also changed over time, from the TAAS test to the TAKS test to the current STAAR test.
 During the 85th Texas legislative session, House Bill (HB) 22 was passed establishing three domains for measuring the academic performance of districts and campuses: Student Achievement, School Progress, and Closing the Gaps.
 Under this accountability system, districts and campuses will receive a rating of A, B, C, D, or F for overall performance, as well as for performance in each domain.

-For additional resources from the Texas Education Agency regarding the new state accountability system, click here.
+Visit the Texas Education Agency website regarding the new state accountability system.

 Texas Academic Performance Reports (TAPR)